Aleksander Skotnicki (hematologist): Career

 In 1995, Skotnicki obtained the title of professor of medical sciences.
 In the years 1993–2018 he was Head of the Hematology Clinic of the Jagiellonian University Medical College, and participated in creating Kraków's first extensive center for the treatment of tumors of the hematopoietic and lymphoid tissues and the hematopoietic stem cell transplantation.

-As author or co-author, he published more than two hundred and fifty original research papers in international peer review journals.

-Over the years, he was a lecturer at the Medical Academy in Kraków and the Jagiellonian University Medical College, including the Medical School in English.
-He was a promoter of more than twenty doctoral dissertations, and a reviewer of more than forty doctoral and postdoctoral dissertations.
+As author or co-author, Skotnicki published more than two hundred and fifty original research papers in international peer review journals.
+He lectured at the Medical Academy in Kraków and the Jagiellonian University Medical College, including the School of Medicine in English.
+He promoted more than twenty doctoral dissertations, and reviewed more than forty doctoral and postdoctoral dissertations.

-He was elected a member of the Polish Academy of Learning.
+Skotnicki was elected a member of the Polish Academy of Learning.

-Social activity
+Activism

-Regardless of his clinical and scientific work, Skotnicki has been involved in the works of several non-governmental organizations.
-He is an honorary member and Chairman of the Kraków branch of the Polish Society of Hematologists and Transfusiologists, Vice-chairman of the Kraków Medical Society, and President of the Board of the "Stradom Dialogue Center" Foundation.
-He is also the President of the Board and one of the founding members of the Julian Aleksandrowicz Foundation for the Prevention and Treatment of Blood Diseases.
-He was the Chairman of the Julian Aleksandrowicz Polish Magnesium Society.
+In addition to his clinical and scientific work, Skotnicki has been involved in the works of several non-governmental organizations.
+He is an honorary member and chairman of the Kraków branch of the Polish Society of Hematologists and Transfusiologists, vice-chairman of the Kraków Medical Society, and president of the board of the "Stradom Dialogue Center" Foundation.
+He is also the president of the board and one of the founding members of the Julian Aleksandrowicz Foundation for the Prevention and Treatment of Blood Diseases.
+He was the chairman of the Julian Aleksandrowicz Polish Magnesium Society.

-He researched on issues related to the history of the Jews in Poland, especially the Holocaust, and acted to commemorate the victims of Shoah.
-He made contact with Jews who survived the Holocaust, including with people from the Schindler's list.
-He documented the history of people who lived in Kraków and were scattered in the wake of World War II in various parts of the world.
+Skotnicki researched issues related to the history of the Jews in Poland, especially the Holocaust, and acted to commemorate the victims of the Shoah.
+He made contact with Jews who survived the Holocaust, including with people from Schindler's list.
+He documented the history of people who lived in Kraków who were scattered in the wake of World War II in various parts of the world.
 Together with the Kraków Photographic Society, he organized photo and documentary exhibitions on Jews in Poland.

 Skotnicki has also been organizing annual meetings of patients after hematopoietic stem cell transplantation with the Clinic's team and Jagiellonian University authorities; as well as the annual auctions of works of art for patients with leukemia.

 Personal life

-He is married to Małgorzata Tarczyńska, with whom he has sons Stanisław (born 1982) and Jan (born 1986).
+Skotnicki is married to Małgorzata Tarczyńska, with whom he has sons Stanisław (born 1982) and Jan (born 1986).

 On June 28, 2018, in the Collegium Maius hall of the Jagiellonian University, the jubilee of Aleksander Skotnicki's seventieth birthday took place.
-The event was attended by the Mayor of Kraków, Jacek Majchrowski, the Vice-Rector of the Jagiellonian University for Medical College, Dean of the Faculty of Medicine of the Jagiellonian University, acting Director of the University Hospital, president of the Kraków Medical Society and a German consul.
+The event was attended by the mayor of Kraków, Jacek Majchrowski, the vice-rector of the Jagiellonian University for Medical College, dean of the Faculty of Medicine of the Jagiellonian University, acting director of the University Hospital, president of the Kraków Medical Society and a German consul.